 Allison P. Knight, PhD

-Allison P. Knight, Ph.D., earned her masters and doctoral degrees in clinical and school psychology from the University of Virginia.
+Allison P. Knight, PhD, Assistant Professor of Psychiatry and Behavioral Sciences, earned her master's and doctoral degrees in clinical and school psychology from the University of Virginia.
 She spent 10 years working for the Commonwealth of Virginia, diagnosing and treating learning disorders.
 Dr. Knight has served as EVMS’ Director of Academic Development since 2012, providing services to help all EVMS students be academically successful.
-She is also an Assistant Professor in the EVMS Department of Psychiatry and Behavioral Sciences.